ChildMindInstitute/mindlogger-admin/README.md

-# ChildMindInstitute - MindLogger Admin
+# Child Mind Institute - MindLogger Admin

-This repository is used for the Admin Panel of the MindLogger application stack
+This repository is used for the Admin Panel of the [MindLogger](https://mindlogger.org/) application stack.

 ## Getting Started